MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 #### Turn on Basic authentication in WinRM

 > [!NOTE]
-> As described [earlier in this article](#updates-for-version-206), v2.0.6 of the EXO V2 module does not require Basic authentication in WinRM for REST API cmdlets.
+> As described [earlier in this article](#updates-for-version-206-the-exo-v3-module), v2.0.6 of the Exchange Online PowerShell module does not require Basic authentication in WinRM for REST API cmdlets.

 WinRM needs to allow Basic authentication.
 We don't send the username and password combination, but the Basic authentication header is required to send the session's OAuth token, since the client-side WinRM implementation has no support for OAuth.